cokeSchlumpf/rethink-it/web/carbon-design-react-create-app.md

-# Getting Started with Carbon Design and React App
+# Getting Started with Carbon Design and React Create App

 In this short post I'd like to describe the steps which are required to use the [Carbon Design System](https://www.carbondesignsystem.com/) within your React app, after you created it with [React Create App](https://github.com/facebook/create-react-app).